CloudsDocker/cloudsdocker.github.io/_posts/2023/03/2023-03-07-difference-of-TLS-SSL-and-Kerberos.md

 > Nothing is as easy as it looks.

-# Is Keberose one SSL/TLS?
+# Is Kerberos one SSL/TLS?

 No, Kerberos is not SSL/TLS.
 Kerberos is a network authentication protocol designed to provide secure authentication between clients and servers in a network environment.
 It uses a trusted third-party authentication server, called the Key Distribution Center (KDC), to authenticate users and servers and generate session keys for secure communication.